BSc Molecular Biology / Overview

 - Typical International Baccalaureate offer

-37-33 points overall including 5 or 6 points in Chemistry and one other science at Higher Level.
+37-32 points overall including 5 or 6 points in Chemistry and one other science, normally Biology at Higher level.

 - Number of places/applicants